jpancho/BookingApp/README.md

 Initialization is done! <br>

-You can add, list, book, and delete performers.
+You can add, list, book, and delete performers.<br>
 Routes include `/`, `/performers`, `performers:id`, and `bookings/:id`